Gwen-Fay/RaPrototype/README.md

 2) Practice low level OpenGL stuff
 3) Learn about and experiement with Ray Marching

-Here are some screenshots of the unique Ray Marched rendering in action.
-Each scene is rendered in real time in a glfw window, again without meshes.
+Overall, it was a fun side project to work on.
+Here are some screenshots of the unique Ray Marched rendering in action.Each scene is rendered in real time in a glfw window, again without meshes.

 ![blob](https://imgur.com/sBvJpzy.gif)
 This is 6 Spheres, smooth unioned together and each are moving.